Horka II

 Horka II is a municipality and village in Kutná Hora District in the Central Bohemian Region of the Czech Republic.
 It has about 400 inhabitants.

 The Roman numeral in the name serves to distinguish it from the nearby municipality of the same name, Horka I.

-Administrative parts
+Administrative division

-Villages and hamlets of Buda, Čejtice, Hrádek and Onšovec are administrative parts of Horka II.
+Horka II consists of five municipal parts (in brackets population according to the 2021 census):